roddhjav/apparmor.d/docs/configuration.md

 - `child-open`, a profile that allows other program to open resources (URL, picture, books...) with some predefined GUI application.
-To allow it to open URL with Firefox, create the file `/etc/apparmor.d/local/child-open` with:
+To allow it to open URLs with Firefox, create the file `/etc/apparmor.d/local/child-open` with:
   ```sh
     /{usr/,}bin/firefox rPx,
   ```
-  **NB:** This is an example, no need to add Firefox into `child-open`, it is already there.

 !!! note

+    This is an example, no need to add Firefox into `child-open`, it is already there.

+!!! info

     `rPx` allows transition to the Firefox profile.
 Use `rPUx` to allow transition to an unconfined state if you do not have the profile for a